Myst: 3D remake for virtual reality and other platforms

+Cyan announced a new remake of Myst for high-definition screens and virtual reality, with the game's worlds fully created in free-roam 3D environments, using Unreal Engine 4, along with features like puzzle randomization, in September 2020.
+Myst for the Oculus Quest and Oculus Quest 2 was released on December 10, 2020; on August 26, 2021, for Windows, macOS, Xbox Series X/S and Xbox One; and on February 9, 2023, for iOS.
+An update to include the world of Rime was added to this version of Myst in March 2025.

 Reception

 Myst was generally praised by critics.
 Computer Gaming World assured its readers that the game was not like other CD-ROM games that were "high on glitz and low on substance ...
-Myst is everything it's touted to be and is, quite simply, the best [Macintosh] CD-ROM game".
-It praised the game's open-world nature, lack of death, and "straightforward and simple" storyline.
+Myst is everything it's touted to be and is, quite simply, the best [Macintosh] CD-ROM game."
+It praised the game's open-world nature, lack of player death, and "straightforward and simple" storyline.
 The magazine stated that the "mesmerizing" and "stunning" graphics and sound were "not the star of the show ... the substance of the game is every bit as good as its packaging", and concluded that Myst "is bound to set a new standard".
 In April 1994, the magazine called it an "artistic masterwork".
-Jeff Koke reviewed Myst in Pyramid #8 (July/August 1994), and stated that "It is the first adventure game in which I left feeling as though I had visited a real place."
+Jeff Koke reviewed Myst in Pyramid #8 (July/August 1994), and stated: "It is the first adventure game in which I left feeling as though I had visited a real place."

 Wired and The New York Times were among the publications that pointed to Myst as evidence that video games could, in fact, evolve into an art form.
 Entertainment Weekly reported that some players considered Myst's "virtual morality" a religious experience.
 Aarhus University professor Søren Pold pointed to Myst as an excellent example of how stories can be told using objects rather than people.
 Laura Evenson, writing for the San Francisco Chronicle, pointed to adult-oriented games like Myst as evidence the video game industry was emerging from its "adolescent" phase.